 For the past several years, long-term equity awards to each named executive officer have consisted of stock options and restricted stock.
 In keeping with the Company's approach over the past several years of awarding options and restricted stock, the Consultant has developed long-term equity awards guidelines for consideration by the CEO and Committee for senior management that place more emphasis on options than restricted stock.
 This is consistent with the Company's pay-for-performance philosophy as options only have value to the executive when the Company's stock price exceeds the option's exercise price.
-The CEO and Committee also consider other factors in determining award mix, including in particular the executive's current equity holdings compared to the Officer Stock Ownership guidelines (discussed subsequently) for Company stock, since stock option holdings do not count toward executive stock holding guidelines.
+The CEO and Committee also consider other factors in determining award mix, including in particular the executive's current equity holdings compared to the Officer Stock Ownership guidelines.
 The Company's peer group companies also continue to emphasize stock options over other forms of long-term equity awards, as well as to use service-based restricted stock awards.